EBVcube/EBVCube-format/README.md

 ### 1.3 Example 2 (minimal)
 The following representation follows the same style as [example 1](#example1) above.
 The difference is that this is the minimum EBVCube data  set you can create: no scenarios and only one metric.
 Of course, an EBVCube data set can also contain no scenarios, but several metrics.

 If your data set follows this or a similar structure, the [Habitat availability for African great apes](https://portal.geobon.org/ebv-detail?id=7) data set by Jessica Junker is a good example to follow.
-FYI this data set has seven entities – one per great apes species.
+FYI: this data set has seven entities – one per great apes species.

 ``` bash
 ┌── root level